The Ultimate Weight Loss Guide

 So, What Should You Do?

 That's a good question, and one I really can't answer for you.
 This is a personal thing based on nothing but your own will power or lack thereof.
 Do you think you can cheat only in moderation, or will doing so only remind you of how much you miss these foods and cause you to go back to your old eating habits?
-Only you can answer that.
-If I really had to give a recommendation though, as I mentioned earlier, I'd say that most people would be better off taking the "against it" route and avoiding this stuff completely.
-Of course, this is just my opinion.
-Only you know what's right for you.
+Only you can answer that, because only you know what's truly right for you.

 Back To Table Of Contents